ShiftLeftSecurity/traceleft/README.md

 and takes inspiration from the [BCC](https://github.com/iovisor/bcc) toolkit.
 TraceLeft has been designed as a framework to build configuration driven system auditing tools as well as application tracing tools used for network and syscall monitoring.
-TraceLeft has been tested on kernel versions `v4.11+` with eBPF support for Kprobes ans Kretprobes.
+TraceLeft has been tested on kernel versions `v4.4.0` till `v4.16.0` with eBPF support for Kprobes and Kretprobes.
 Though eBPF support for static tracepoints has landed in recent kernels, one of the early goals of TraceLeft was to have it run on older kernels with early eBPF support.
 Tracepoint support is in the works.

 The following diagram shows how a set of syscalls and other events from an application can be hooked onto using TraceLeft and then eventually tracked through